 The unofficial Android 5.1 can be installed on Nexus 4 devices using a custom recovery and Nexus 10 can be updated via Android 5.1 factory images.
-The official Android 5.1 Lollipop update will be available via OTA over the next few weeks but if you can’t wait for the OTA release or for the official Lollipop factory images for your Nexus device then we’ve a detailed step-by-step guide on how to install the unofficial Android 5.1 Lollipop build via custom recovery on the Nexus 4.image credit: androidpit.com
+The official Android 5.1 Lollipop update will be available via OTA over the next few weeks but if you can’t wait for the OTA release or for the official Lollipop factory images for your Nexus device then we’ve a detailed step-by-step guide on how to install Android 5.1 Lollipop on Nexus 4 via custom recovery.

 Keep in mind that this is an unofficial release, so you might face some bugs, that is why it can’t be used as a daily driver.
 Now if you are get ready to taste the latest 5.1 Lollipop then follow the given instructions.

 This guide containing the the firmware download link and instructions are working only with the LG Nexus 4 (Mako).
 Do not use this guide for other devices or incorrect variants, as a result your device might be damaged.
 You can verify the model number of your phone by navigating to Settings > About Phone.